AP Explains: Why isn’t there a winner of Iowa’s Dem caucuses

 WHAT’S BEHIND THE AP’S DECISION?
 AREN’T ALL THE RESULTS IN?

-After the Iowa Democratic Party’s release of new results late Sunday, former South Bend, Indiana, Mayor Pete Buttigieg leads Sanders by a margin of 0.09 percentage points.
+After the Iowa Democratic Party’s release of new results late Sunday, Buttigieg leads Sanders by a margin of 0.09 percentage points.

 That’s in the count of what are known as state delegate equivalents, which is the outcome of a caucus AP uses to declare a winner.
 Buttigieg has two more state delegate equivalents than Sanders, out of 2,152 counted.